itsjoelha/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list modules
-2. AddressBook shows a list of modules in their schedule
+2. GrandRhombus shows a list of modules in their schedule
 3. User requests to add a specific module in the list
-4. AddressBook adds the module
+4. GrandRhombus adds the module

 Use case ends.